cncf/artwork/README.md

 # CNCF related logos and artwork

 In this repo, you can find artwork in standard formats for the CNCF [projects](https://www.cncf.io/projects/) and programs.
 We prepare artwork in PNG, SVG and AI formats.
 Artwork labeled Pantone should only be used in print.
 Artwork is generally available in horizontal (also known as landscape format), stacked (which is closer to square), and icon (which does not include the name and is square).
+We make artwork available in color, black, and white versions.
+So, that's at least 9 versions of most logos.

 ## CNCF Incubating Logos